NoriSte/reactjsday-2019-testing-course/book/why-is-e2e-testing-not-enough.md

 - so high-level tests can tell you what did not work but usually, they cannot tell you why.
 You know that an AJAX call has not started but why has not started?

-- render the application is not the always the best way to test something, a lot of parts are not related to the render phase at all, starting a real browser to test them is exaggerated
+- rendering the entire application is not always the best way to test something, a lot of parts are not related to the render phase at all, starting a real browser to test them is exaggerated

 - the end-user is probably the most important user of the application...
 But he/she is not the only one!
 All the components and the functions are consumed by the developer, not by the end-user.
 Every unit of the project has some APIs (its contract) and they need to be tested too.
 Testing an end-user flow does not allow you to replicate all the API cases